fraunhofer-izi/multi_bary_plot/README.md

      |      list of weak references to the object (if defined)
      |
      |  grid
-     |      The grid of pixels to raster.
+     |      The grid of pixels to raster in imshow.
      |
      |  hull
      |      The edges of the confex hull for plotting.